AutomationML

 AutomationML (Automation Markup Language) is a neutral data format based on XML for the storage and exchange of plant engineering information, which is provided as an open standard.
-The goal of AutomationML is to interconnect the heterogeneous tool landscape of modern engineering tools in their different disciplines, e.g. mechanical plant engineering, electrical design, HMI development, PLC and robot control.
+The goal of AutomationML is to interconnect the heterogeneous tool landscape of modern engineering tools in their different disciplines, like mechanical plant engineering, electrical design, HMI development, PLC and robot control.

 Approach

 AutomationML describes real plant components as objects encapsulating different aspects.

 An object can consist out of other sub-objects, and can itself be part of a bigger composition.
 It can describe a screw, a claw, a robot or a complete manufacturing cell in different levels of detail.

 Typical objects in plant automation comprise information about topology, geometry, kinematics and logic, where logic comprises sequencing, behaviour and control.

 AutomationML incorporates different standards through strongly typed links across the formats: